 With its strategy of bringing the right audience to your brand and offering a great customer experience, it was said to basically replace the outbound method of marketing.

 Years later, many are now saying that inbound is done.
-Is this rumor something to believe or just another item on the lists of upcoming marketing trends that don’t really come to pass?
+Is this rumor something to believe, or just another item on the list of upcoming marketing trends that don’t really come to pass?

 Its Concepts Go Beyond Hubspot

 Sure, Hubspot basically turned itself into the authority on inbound marketing and offers training on the subject, but the concepts behind this way of doing marketing go beyond this company.